aeternity/protocol/node/api/channels_api_usage.md

 Then the WebSocket connection is closed.

 ### Tracking the progress of the onchain transaction
-After calculating the hash of the co-signed `channel_close_mutual_tx` parties can track its progress as they would do with any on-chain transaction
+After calculating the hash of the mutually authenticated `channel_close_mutual_tx` parties can track its progress as they would do with any on-chain transaction
 ```
 curl 'http://127.0.0.1:3013/v2/transactions/th_2qkN973cNJiejXVJoXkXbttf1iKetWJCSY1W5VUBh3pnRS1kCC'